tenzindorji/projectnotes/helm/readme.md

   - Tiller has toomuch of permission inside kubernetes which creates security concerns hence is was removed since helm 3.
 Now it is just a binary file.

+## How do you version control deployments?
+- using Helm chart

 ## How to use them?